 I can also bring up more options, if I want select categories, add tags and upload a featured image.

 The specifics vary depending on where you’re publishing, of course, but most of what I need to do before publishing a post is easy to do from here.
 When I’m ready to submit, Desk will convert all of my Markdown, formatted text, images and more into a cleanly formatted post.

 I’ve used this for a few weeks, submitting posts to editors on this site and publishing directly to my own blogs, and I haven’t run into many issues.
 Publishing with Desk is a lot faster than my old ritual of pasting text into WordPress and uploading images individually.
 I bet it can save you time too.

 If you primarily submit to a particular blog with the same settings, you can even add a “Quick Publish” shortcut to get your content online in just one click.

 If you’re a blogger, I’d love to know: what do you think of Desk?
 Do you think this could help you out?
 Let me know what you think, and also feel free to point out where you write.
 I’d love to chat about our craft.

-If you think your ideal app is elsewhere, you could check out Blogo, which my collegue Matt said is the blogging app you’ve been looking for.
+If you think your ideal app is elsewhere, you could check out Blogo [No Longer Available], which my colleague Matt said is the blogging app you’ve been looking for .
 It offers a few things the writing-focused Desk doesn’t, such as comment management and an image editor.
 Personally, I’ll keep using Desk, but choice is always appreciated, right?

 What do you use to compose your blog posts?